 Live fuel moisture content across the Western United States

 Live fuel moisture is defined as the mass of water per unit mass of live biomass (expressed as a percentage quantity).
 Here, live fuel moisture was estimated from a deep learning model trained using Sentinel-1 C-band backscatter, optical reflectance, and various other land surface characteristics like canopy height, soil texture, etc (training data can be downloaded at the Radiant MLHub Training Data Registry).
-The dataset is available at 15-day temporal resolution and 250 m spatial resolution and spans April 2016 to October 2020.
+The dataset is available at 15-day temporal resolution and 250 m spatial resolution and spans April 2016 to December 2021, after which Sentinel-1 B failures unfortunately limit the availability.

 Rao, K., Williams, A.P., Flefil, J.F. & Konings, A.G.
 (2020).
 SAR-enhanced mapping of live fuel moisture content.
 Remote Sensing of Environment, 245, 111797.
 DOI: 10.1016/j.rse.2020.111797